 The Clearest Lake In Texas Is Almost Too Beautiful To Be Real

-Texas is filled with natural beauty from rolling green pastures to panoramic mountaintop views and everything in between.
-One highly underrated spot is Lake Amistad, a borderland paradise with some of the clearest water you’ve ever seen.
+The Lone Star State is filled with natural beauty, from rolling green pastures to panoramic mountaintop views and everything in between, though we have to say, we’re partial to the most beautiful lakes in Texas!
+One highly underrated spot is Lake Amistad in Del Rio, a borderland paradise that may just be the clearest lake in Texas.
 It’s reminiscent of a faraway tropical oasis, yet it’s right here in the Lone Star State.
 See for yourself:

 Have you ever been to Lake Amistad, the clearest lake in Texas?
 What are some of your favorite lakes in Texas?

 For hours, seasonal dates, and to plan a visit, check out the National Park Service website for the information on Amistad National Recreation Area.

 Looking for more gorgeous bodies of water to check out this summer?
 We’ve got plenty more amazing Texas lakes to choose from!
 Or, if you’re looking to make some memories off the water too, check out our summer adventure guide.

 What are the most beautiful beaches in Texas?